Genomon-Project/paplot-doc/install.rst

 Install
 ************************

-| Paplot runs on:
+| paplot runs on:

  * Linux
  * MacOS X
  * Windows

-| You need python2.7 or python 3.5 to run paplot.paplot (previous versions of Python have not been tested).
+| You require Python2.7 or Python 3.5 to execute paplot.paplot (previous versions of Python have not been tested).

 .. _linux: